 This may not seem like a big deal to you, but it was to us.
 Why?
 Because we had asked our friend Charles (we met in Malindi) to collect using his Tuk-Tuk.
 But his Tuk-Tuk had a problem and he needed to borrow one, and this Tuk-Tuk may have a roof, but it has no side awnings, so we would have been rather wet!

-Fortunately our prayers were answered, and literally the minute Charles arrived, the rain stopped.
+Fortunately, our prayers were answered, and the rains stopped when Charles arrived.
 He wiped down the seat, loaded our luggage, and off we went.

 But when we arrived at Malindi Airport, he stopped at the main road and suggested we carry our luggage in.
 This was impossible, and I couldn’t understand what was going on.
 Local Tuk-Tuk drivers were giving him grief, and telling him he couldn’t park there at the side of the road out the front of the airport – it was their spot.

 Turns out this further craziness was because the Tuk-Tuk registration had expired, and the security police at the airport would fine him.
 So we then had to pay another Tuk-Tuk to drive us a few hundred meters into the airport.

 Once inside, we found Malindi Airport to be rather nice for a tiny airport.
 It is an open plan so the breeze flows through, and you can see your plane landing.
 Then you walk out onto the field and up the stairs.